ibm-cloud-docs/containers/cs_tutorial_vpc.md

         ```
         {: pre}
     3. Create a subnet for your VPC, and note its **ID**.
 Consider the following information when you create the VPC subnet:
         *  **Zones**: You must have one VPC subnet for each zone in your cluster.
 The available zones depend on the metro location that you created the VPC in.
-To list available zones in the region, run `ibmcloud is zones`.
+To list available zones in the region, run `ibmcloud is zone ls`.
         *  **IP addresses**: VPC subnets provide private IP addresses for your worker nodes and load balancer services in your cluster, so create a VPC subnet with enough IP addresses, such as 256.
 You cannot change the number of IPs that a VPC subnet has later.
         *  **Public gateways**: You do not need to attach a public gateway to complete this tutorial.
 Instead, you can keep your worker nodes isolated from public access by using VPC load balancers to expose workloads securely.
 You might attach a public gateway if your worker nodes need to access a public URL.
 For more information, see [Planning your cluster network setup](/docs/containers?topic=containers-plan_clusters).
         *  **Network traffic control**: Set up [network access control lists](/docs/vpc-on-classic-network?topic=vpc-on-classic-network-setting-up-network-acls) (ACLs) to control inbound and outbound network traffic at the subnet level.
 Each subnet includes a default ACL that permits all inbound and outbound traffic.